CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/setupSwashbuckleInController.md

   ```

 2. Verify that the packages have been added to the `<AppName>.csproj` file by referencing the repository's `MyApi.csproj` file.

-## Architecture: Centralized Configuration Approach

-Controller-based APIs do not contain explicit Swashbuckle configuration lines scattered throughout the controller files.
-This architectural decision provides several benefits:

-- **Centralized Configuration**: All Swashbuckle setup is centralized in the `SwaggerServiceExtensions.cs` file and registered in `Program.cs`
-- **Attribute-Based Documentation**: Controllers utilize declarative attributes (such as `[SwaggerOperation]`, `[SwaggerResponse]`) rather than imperative configuration
-- **Clean Separation**: This approach separates API documentation concerns from business logic, improving code maintainability

-Controller files focus on API logic while utilizing Swashbuckle annotations to provide metadata for documentation generation.

 ## Swagger Configuration